ColtonCMilstead/Pet_Store_Order_API/README.md

 This Project is using the SQL Server on Visual Studio 2017 for its database.

 # STEPS TO SET UP DB
-- Open the SQL Server Object Extension window in VS
 - Open the Package Manager Console
 - Type "Drop-Databse" in the PM console
 - Then type "Update-Database".
 This will upload the Items and Order tables under the PetStoreOrderAPI database folder.
+- Open the SQL Server Object Extension window in VS to view the tables.

 # VIEW THE ORDER DETAILS
   -Go to Client API project.
   -Open the 'wwwroot' folder.
   -Right-click on the index.html file and click on 'View in Browser'.